puppetlabs/puppet-specifications/language/resource-api/README.md

 `Puppet::ResourceApi::Transport.connect(name, config)`

-1. `register` the Transport schema for the remote resource by
+1. `register` the transport schema for the remote resource by:
-    * directly calling into `Puppet::ResourceApi.register_transport`
+    * Directly calling into `Puppet::ResourceApi.register_transport`
-    * loading an existing schema using `require 'puppet/transport/schema/<transportname>`
+    * Loading an existing schema using `require 'puppet/transport/schema/<transportname>`
-    * setting up puppet's autoloader for `'puppet/transport/schema'`
+    * Setting up Puppet's autoloader for `'puppet/transport/schema'`
 2. `connect` to the transport by name, passing the connection info
 3. When the transport has been initialized, `connect` will return the `Transport` object